Medical West, an affiliate of the UAB Health System

 The following categories describe different ways that we use and disclose medical information.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 - For Treatment and Treatment Alternatives.
 We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses, technicians, medical residents or students, or other MW personnel or people outside our facility who are involved in taking care of you.
+We may disclose medical information about you to doctors, nurses, technicians, medical residents or students, or other Medical West personnel or people outside our facility who are involved in taking care of you.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.
-Different departments of MW may share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work and x-rays.
-We also may disclose medical information about you to people outside MW who may be involved in your medical care after you leave, such as your local physician, family members, clergy or others we use to provide services that are a part of your care.
+Different departments of Medical West may also share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work, and x-rays.
+We also may disclose medical information about you to people outside Medical West who may be involved in your medical care after you leave, such as your local physician, family members, clergy, or others we use to provide services that are part of your care.
 We may use and disclose your medical information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

 - For Payment.
-We may use and disclose medical information about you so that treatment and services you receive through MW may be billed to and payment may be collected from you, an insurance company or a third party.
-For example, we may need to give your health plan information about surgery you received at MW so that your health plan will pay us or reimburse you for the surgery.
-We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover treatment.
+We may use and disclose medical information about you so that the treatment and services you receive through Medical West may be billed to and payment may be collected from you, an insurance company, or a third party.
+For example, we may need to give your health plan information about surgery you received at Medical West so your health plan will pay us or reimburse you for the surgery.
+We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 - Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
 We may disclose medical information for judicial or administrative proceedings, as required by law.